Pinmarigor/app/README.md

 This is a streamlit app that:

--Restriee historical data from yahoo finance
+- Restriee historical data from yahoo finance.
--
+- plot a time series using plotly.

-You can see the app here [https://ts6vjrcgaoc8aggozzrdbr.streamlit.app/]
+You can see the app here[https://ts6vjrcgaoc8aggozzrdbr.streamlit.app/]